CSI-Carlos-Cobian/CSI-Python-2021/Projects/Receipts for Guarida del Leon/Receipts for Guaridad del Leon.md

 ## Let's start.

-1. Create a Python script name Receipts-Guarida-del-Leon.py.
+1. Create a Python script name Receipts-Guarida-Leon.py.
-2. Add the first item, the best sale item, the hoodie.
+2. Add the first item, the best sale, the hoodie.
 Create a variable called `lion_hoodie_description` and assign to it the following string:
 >Black soft hoodie.
 50% cotton and 50% polyester.
 3. After that, create a price for the hoodie.
 Create a variable `lion_hoodie_price` and set it equal to 45.00
 4. Extend the inventory with 3 more items available in Guarida del León.
 Create a variable and assign to it a string with the item's description.
 After that, create a variable and set it equal to its sale price.
 You should have 4 variables with item's description and 4 variables with item's sale price.
-5. You should also calculate the sales tax and set it equal to .115.
+5. You should also calculate the sales tax and set it equal to `.115` .
 That is 11.5%.
-Name it `sale_tax`.
+Name it `sales_tax`.
-6. A student is making its purchase.
+6. Your first customer or student is making its purchase!
 You should keep a running tally of his expenses by defining a variable called `student_one_total`.
-Since student one hasn't purchased anything yet, set that variable equals to 0 for now.
+Since student one hasn't purchased anything yet, set that variable equals to `0` for now.
-7. You should also keep a list of the descriptions of things that students are purchasing.
+7. You should also keep a list of the descriptions of things that student is purchasing.
 Create a variable called `student_one_items` and set that equal to the empty string "".
-You'll tack on the description to this as students make their purchase.
+You'll tack on the description to this as he shop.
+8. When the student is ready to check out, you should calculate sales tax.
+Create a variable called `student_one_tax` and set it equal to `student_one_total` times `sales_tax`.
+9. Add the `sales_tax` to the `student_one_total`.
+10. In the receipt, you should print out the heading or phrase `Student One Items:`.
+Print `student_one_items`.
+11. Now add a heading for total cost.
+Print out `Student One Total`.
+Now print his total.
+12. Repeat the steps to add the purchase for student two.

 <br>